 Sometimes you need to have a checklist to stay on track.
 You can establish habits over time but the point of doing these tasks is to set your attitude for the day and the future.

 If you need help to plan for your future think about where you would like to see yourself in the next year.
-Perhaps you are thinking of a trip or volunteer work.
+Perhaps you are thinking of a trip or volunteer work when Covid is no longer a factor.
 You may be creative and can begin a new venture into a different lifestyle with art.

 Make notes of the steps you would need to take to move in that direction.
 Once you have the idea, take small steps each day towards that path.
 With each accomplishment add more to the plan, and before you realize it, you will have gained new habits and become much more organized.